Defending and promoting online rights

 The goal of this project is to seek precedents in German law to benefit open access and defend the digital rights of individuals.

 There is still vital work to be done and a lot at stake.
 Copyright laws favourable to large rights holders stunt innovation, damage online communities and entrench the already-significant power of established technology companies.
 Researchers suffer, too, and several of our fellows have experienced adverse effects from the pressure and legal weight of academic publishers.
-Julia has the opportunity to break significant ground and unleash the real potential of knowledge sharing on the Internet while expanding the reach of open further into public consciousness.
+Felix has the opportunity to break significant ground and unleash the real potential of knowledge sharing on the Internet while expanding the reach of open further into public consciousness.

-Julia’s work focuses on:
+Felix’s work focuses on: